zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Innostore.md

     space in its log files.
 When that happens, InnoDB does a lot of disk writes to create new space and, as a result, you will see a drop in server throughput for a few seconds.
-This non-uniform overhead often shows up as repeated spikes effecting latency and/or throughput.
+This non-uniform overhead often shows up as repeated spikes affecting latency and/or throughput.
 One potential way to address this is to turn on
     `adaptive_flushing`.[1](http://blogs.innodb.com/wp/2010/09/mysql-5-5-innodb-adaptive_flushing-how-it-works/)
     [2](http://www.innodb.com/wp/products/innodb_plugin/plugin-performance/innodb-plugin-1-0-4-adaptive-flushing-oltp-test-dbt2/)